TraceyPen/Password-Generator/README.md

 Installation: N/A

-Usage: Click the button to initiate the code that will prompt you to enter how many characters that you would like your password to contain and which arrays of characters you would like to include.
-You can click the button again to generate another password.
+Usage: Clicking the button initiates the code that will prompt the user to enter how many characters they would like their password to contain and which arrays of characters they would like to include.
+The user can click the button again to generate another password.

 Credits: EdX course materials and internet JavaScript tutorials and information including W3 Schools web pages.